pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 CommonJS modules are parsed dynamically during the execution phase.
 This functionality allows calling the `require` function inside the block (i.e. inside `if` statement) as the dependency graph is explored during the program execution.

 ECMAScript modules are much more sophisticated — before running, the interpreter will build a dependency graph and then execute the program.
-Predefined dependencies graph before the execution allows the engine to perform optimizations such a tree shaking (dead code elimination) and more.
+Predefined dependencies graph allows the engine to perform optimizations such a tree shaking (dead code elimination) and more.

 ## ESM with top-level await support